risd-web/wp-spring17/README.md

 ### Week Two: Form
 >Week two encourages a different mindset, using code and the browser to discover designs as you make.
 * Assignment 3: Draw concrete objects using CSS shapes
-* Assignment 4: Web Poster 1 — use abstract shapes / grids (Muller-Brockman)
+* Assignment 4: Web Poster — use abstract shapes / grids (Muller-Brockman)
-* Assignment 5: Web Poster 2 — incorporate the work of peers to develop patterns
+* Assignment 5: Pattern — incorporate the work of peers / repeat shapes to develop patterns

 ### Week Three: Behavior
 >Week three delves into designing with time, adding interactivity and motion.